harmony-one/h/progress/rikako-hatoya.md

+2026-04-07 Tue: Checked goldilocks_with_hedge for running on GCP.
+Continued working on fee discrepancy and running tests.

+2026-04-06 Mon: Continued investigating on fee discrepancy.

+---

 2026-04-05 Sun: Patched ts data for local database using Aaron's repair script.
 Look into orchestrator issue.

 2026-04-04 Sat: Look into/catching up with updates made to lp-hedger by going through docs/plans.
 Read through emergency shutdown system, zodiac reporting modules, and balance-tracking+budget enforcement.